PDillis/coiltraine/docs/network.md

-* MODEL TYPE: The type of model with some training strategy related to it, right now we just have  [coil-icra](https://arxiv.org/pdf/1710.02410.pdf) that has 4 subdivisions: percetion, measurements, join and branching.
+* MODEL TYPE: The type of model with some training strategy related to it, right now we just have  [coil-icra](https://arxiv.org/pdf/1710.02410.pdf) that has 4 subdivisions: perception, measurements, join and branching.
 * MODEL CONFIGURATION: Specify all the network

 Example: